carpentries-incubator/workflows-nextflow/_episodes/06-configuration.md

 ### Process selectors

 In real world application different tasks need different amount of computing resources.

+#### Process name

 It is possible to define the resources for a specific task using the select `withName`: followed by the process name:

 ~~~
 process {